LArSoft/larsoft.github.io/LArSoftWiki/LArSoftInternals/How_to_tag_and_build_a_LArSoft_patch_release.md

 -   This step requires login privileges.
 -   <code>ssh cvmfslarsoft@oasiscfs.fnal.gov</code>
 -   The README provides an overview of the necessary steps.
+    -  make a temporary BUSY file with your name
     -   start a transaction
     -   install using installBundle.sh
     -   publish
+    -   remove the temporary BUSY file
 -   ./scripts/installBundle.sh larsoft vaa_bb_cc_zz sNN-eY
     -   Note that if you call installBundle.sh with sNN-e20, it will install both e20 and c7 variants.
     -   The script will attempt to install the release for all supported platforms and clean up after itself.
     -   **If some expected distributions are not available, then manifests will be left in the .working subdirectory.
 Check and remove them if necessary.**
 -   Do not leave a transaction open.
 You can abort the changes you made if there is a problem.
+-   We use the temporary BUSY file so that others know you are working and will come back later.

 ## Presentations